Forest management and disturbances

 The data for the following measures included in this indicator come from the National Forestry Database.
 The database was mandated through the Canadian Council of Forest Ministers and is maintained by the Canadian Forest Service of Natural Resources Canada.

-The indicator includes data from 1990 to 2022 from all provinces, Yukon, the Northwest Territories and federal government departments.
-Data on Nunavut is not included because it is not a National Forestry Database partner.
+The indicator includes data from 1990 to 2023 from all provinces, Yukon, the Northwest Territories and federal government departments.
+Data on Nunavut is not included because it is not a National Forestry Database partner and has very little forest cover.

 In December of every year, provinces, territories and federal agencies submit data that were collected the previous year.
 The data are compiled and published within 6 months of submission.